spectrum-health-systems/tingen-documentation/static/testing/testing-open-incident.md

 ### Testing procedure

+1. Login to Avatar with `TESTWSVCB`

-1. Opened the `Open Incident` form
+2. Open the `Open Incident` form

-2. Typed "40" in the search bar
+3. Type "40" in the search bar

-3. Clicked the `New Incident` button
+4. Click the `New Incident` button

-A new, blank Open Incident form opened.
+A new, blank Open Incident form should open

-4. Completed the following required fields:
+5. Complete the following required fields:

-* Brief Incident Description:
+* Brief Incident Description: "web-service-test-YYMMDD-HHMMSS"
 * Date Incident Occured
 * Date Incident Reported
+* Incident Description: \[YYMMDD-HHMMSS\] Test.
 * Time Completed

-5. Clicked the `Submit` button
+6. Click the `Submit` button

-The "Program of Incident is not valid" message appears.
+Since you did not complete the "Program of Incident" field, the "Program of Incident is not valid" message should appear.

+Clicking "OK" should bring you back to the form.

+> A log file should have been written noting that:
+> ?

-6. Completed the *Program of Incident* field
+7. Complete the *Program of Incident* field

-7. Clicked the `Submit` button
+8. Click the `Submit` button

-The incident was submitted, and the form closed.
+The incident was should submit, and you should be back at the homepage.

+> A log file should have been written noting that:
+> 1. Invalid Program of Incident
+> 2. Original author/current user match in the translation table

 ## The original author opens an incident

-Staff should be able to open any incidents they are the original creators of.
+Staff should be able to open/submit any incidents they are the original creators of.

 ### Expected outcome